A Complete AEON MALL Guide: Not Just Shopping! Enjoy the Latest Activities for All Ages

 Picture courtesy of Yamanashi Tourism Organization

 Oishi Park, located a little further towards Lake Saiko, is another popular spot.
 You can marvel at the view of Mt.
 Fuji, seen from beyond Lake Kawaguchiko, together with fields of seasonal flowers.
-The lavenders in particular can be seen going into full bloom (pictured) across the entire field between June to July.
+Between June and July, lavender is in full bloom, creating a splendid and fragrant scenery.

-There are many places with great scenery on the northern side of Lake Kawaguchiko.
-We recommend taking a stroll to find your favorite photo spot.
+There are many scenic places on the northern side of Lake Kawaguchiko.
+Enjoy exploring the area and finding your favorite photo spot.

 Hotels near Kawaguchiko Circular Hall